 If you have your own bank account in the U.S., you can use your personal checks to deposit money into your Freiburg account.
 This may be useful for family members, too, who can deposit money directly into your U.S. account instead of mailing a check to Germany.
-Please keep in mind that this option is not very fast; a money order or wire transfer will be processed more quickly and may be a better option for you.
-A U.S. personal check, cashier's check, or U.S. bank draft drawn on a third-party account will take five to six weeks to be credited to your Freiburg account.
-Checks drawn on your own personal U.S. account will be credited to your Volksbank account after about one week to ten days.
+A U.S. personal check drawn on a third-party account will take five to six weeks to be credited to your Freiburg account.
+Checks drawn on your own personal U.S. account will be credited to your Volksbank account after a few days.
 Fees of ca. €12-30 are assessed for processing such a check.
 Do not have any checks sent directly to your bank in Freiburg.
 Instead, have them mailed to you, preferably c/o the AYF Program Center rather than to your dormitory address, for the sake of security.

 The simplest way to handle cash transfers from the U.S. is to obtain an ATM debit card for your U.S. checking account.
-Credit and check cards are also very convenient.
-Throughout Western Europe, CIRRUS is the most commonly accepted ATM system, and PLUS is gaining in acceptance.
+Credit cards are also very convenient.
 Be sure to arrange an internationally accepted ATM card and PIN with your U.S. bank before you depart for Freiburg.
 With the ATM card, you will be able to withdraw cash (in euros) from an ATM (Geldautomat) and have it debited (in U.S. dollars) to your U.S. account.
 ATM withdrawals use a fairly favorable exchange rate and do not entail the additional charges that could be imposed for processing checks, although your U.S. bank will probably impose a service fee for each international withdrawal (rates typically vary from 1 to 4%).
-Your U.S. bank establishes the upper limit on the amount that can be withdrawn at any one time and in any 24-hour period.
+Your U.S. bank establishes the upper limit on the amount that can be withdrawn at any one time and within any 24-hour period.
 You should inquire as to these figures and - if necessary - raise them at your bank prior to leaving for Germany.
 You may want to withdraw a large amount - up to the limit - at one time in order to minimize transaction fees (but make sure you don't misplace all the cash you just withdrew!).
 In any case, it is prudent to verify the policies and fee structure of your U.S. bank (flat fee vs. percentage, etc.) prior to departure to aid in your planning.